edisnord/Struktogram-Creator/README.md

 WIP Struktogram(Nassi-Shneiderman diagram) creator for the web, with syntax greatly inspired from github user [Nigjo's struktogramview](https://github.com/nigjo/structogramview/).
 This tool is being made with Parsec.fs for the language parsing, [Feliz](https://zaid-ajaj.github.io/Feliz) and [Fable](https://fable.io/)

+For a rundown on the app's language, please refer to the [wiki](https://github.com/edisnord/Struktogram-Creator/wiki) section of this repo

 ## Requirements to run on your own PC

 * [dotnet SDK](https://www.microsoft.com/net/download/core) v7.0 or higher (with dotnet CLI in path)